Watch: New Jersey Cop Guilty for Breaking Into Ex-Boyfriend’s Home, Threatens to Burn Down House

 Authorities said Sayegh also damaged the hood of a vehicle belonging to one of the victims that was parked in the driveway.

-Watch: new jersey cop guilty for breaking into ex-boyfriend's home, threatens to burn down house - photo authorized for use by and/or licensed by shore news network
+Photo: watch: new jersey cop guilty for breaking into ex-boyfriend's home, threatens to burn down house

 She was taken into custody at the scene after resisting attempts to place her under arrest.
 Following her arrest, she was released under New Jersey’s bail reform guidelines.
 The Ocean County Prosecutor’s Office credited its staff along with Berkeley Township and Toms River police for their work on the case.